puppeteer/puppeteer/docs/api.md

 });
 ```
 #### event: 'closed'
-Emitter when browser gets closed or browser process crashes.
+Emitter when browser gets closed.

 An example of disconnecting from and reconnecting to a [Browser]:
 ```js